karpathy/llama2.c/README.md

 ## unsorted todos

-- delete the export_meta_llama_bin.py and export_meta_llama_hf_bin.py files. instead, import both of these into a proper model.py Transformer instance, and then export using the export script as usual.
 - migrate the code to work with the new versions export and deprecate the original .bin files
 - support Llama 2 7B Chat models and tune run.c to Chat UI/UX
 - make it easier to add a new dataset with not too much pain